deepmind32/automata-world/readme.md

 3. Brian's Brain
 4. Wire World

+As the automata unfolds, you will be able to see amazing patterns and hear the sound with evolution of the automata space.

 Below is the rules and explanation of each game.

 ## Conway's Game of Life